 Support continues throughout the year

-“The student advisers offer a warm welcome, give new students important information, and help them get to know others on campus,” said Chrissie Bumgardner, co-director of First Year Experience.
-“They’re also energetic and friendly - they radiate everything that’s good about Meredith.”
+“The student advisors offer a warm welcome, give new students important information, and help them get to know others on campus,” said Chrissie Bumgardner, co-director of First Year Experience.
+“They’re also energetic and friendly – they radiate everything that’s good about Meredith.”

 The advising groups continue to meet regularly throughout their first year, co-facilitating discussions with the Summer Reading Program and integrating StrongPoints®-related activities.
-Student advisers remain a primary point of contact, identifying students having difficulties and recommending candidates for leadership positions.
+Student advisors remain a primary point of contact, identifying students having difficulties and recommending candidates for leadership positions.

 “My favorite part about being an SA on Move-In day is watching the freshmen get to have their first real glimpse of life at Meredith,” Crooks said.
-"When I was a freshman, my Student Adviser was an integral part of helping me get involved on campus.
+“When I was a freshman, my Student Advisor was an integral part of helping me get involved on campus.
 Having the opportunity to show freshmen how great Meredith is and the plethora of opportunities available is a wonderful privilege to have.”

 Alumnae Return to Support New Meredith Angels